aubreymoore/CRB-Damage-Survey-Validation/README.md

      SET damage_index=0 WHERE damage_index=2 and vcut_count=0

 See  the [Jupyter notebook](https://github.com/aubreymoore/CRB-Damage-Survey-Validation/blob/main/confusion_matrix.ipynb) which I evaluated results after applying these rules.
-A marked improvement was achieved:
+A marked improvement was achieved.
+After applying the 3 rules, accuracy was increased from 51% to 68% and the false positive rate decreased from 39% to 1%.

 ![](https://github.com/aubreymoore/CRB-Damage-Survey-Validation/raw/main/cm_after.png)